 - 3M Preferred Converter of 3M Medical Materials and Technologies: We leverage our partnership with the global leader in adhesives; get samples of materials in the dimensions and format you need for testing

-Ask a Stouse engineer about adhesive solutions for your design.
+Ask a Strouse engineer about adhesive solutions for your design.
 We’ll help you deliver accurate and easy-to-use components for applications, including layered materials for biosensors, integrated consumables for lab-on-a-chip applications, diagnostic consumables, devices incorporating microfluidics, and much more.

 The foundation of many microfluidic devices is converted adhesive tape that protects samples, transports fluids, and helps with accurate detection.
 The right component materials and manufacturing methods make that happen.